shinnosukeono/shinnosukeono.github.io/content/post/dataclasses/index.md

 ```

- This isn't beautiful code, but it it returns a single `dict` with all the related properties together.
+ This isn't beautiful code, but it returns a single `dict` with all the related properties together, keeping the variable workspace a bit clearer in the process.
- Much handier if toy need to pass this into several other functions later on in yor workflow.
+ Much handier if you need to pass this into several other functions later on in your workflow.

 However, it's not particularly re-usable and not great for modifying in future.
 Maybe a class would be a better option?
 But there's so much effort involved in created a class I hear you say.
 All those `__init__` and `__repr__` methods that need to be defined, you may end up with a many lines of code for defining a very basic class.

 ## Data Classes
 ---
 And that's why data classes were introduced in **python 3.7**, to remove all that unnecessary boilerplate code required and just let you use the classes quickly.

-So here's my rather silly contrived example again, but this ime using a fancy new data class.
+So here's my rather silly contrived example again, but this time using a fancy new data class.

 ```python
 import numpy as np